 4.1 The minimum requirement will be to at least maintain our existing stock levels.
-We currently manage 5,000 properties and selling up to 30 a year through the Right to Buy Scheme.
+We currently manage 5,000 properties and are selling up to 30 a year through the Right to Buy Scheme.
 To match this ongoing reduction we would need to set ourselves a target to develop or acquire, on average, at least 30 a year.

-- 4.2 Further consideration will also need to be given on our stock position with the introduction of a new Government Policy "The sale of higher value vacant housing".
-This is whereby we will be required to sell our high value properties when they become vacant.
-The proceeds from the sale will then be passed to Central Government to pay for the discounts given to Tenants who can now buy their Housing Association properties through the Right to Buy scheme.
-The full details of the scheme are due in autumn of this year. - 4.3 We should look to identify the areas and property types of highest demand and longest wait to concentrate future development or Buy-Backs to meet this need. - 4.4 For the past 4 years stock levels have been maintained largely through 'Buy backs' rather than new Build projects.
-This results in the delivery of extra Council Housing Stock but does not result in an overall increase in Housing; it just moves existing properties from one tenure to another.
-Furthermore, new build projects have the advantage of increasing the overall supply of affordable Housing Stock, leaving ex-Council Housing Houses in the Private Sector to provide relatively affordable market housing. - 4.5 The emphasis of future programmes will now be on new build projects which will add to the overall levels of housing stock.
-Less reliance will be placed on the purchase of Ex-Council Homes, Buy Backs, and these should in future be restricted to only where there is a high need or specific requirement.
+- 4.2 We should look to identify the areas and property types of highest demand and longest wait to concentrate future development or "buy-backs" as part of our future strategy. - 4.3 For the past 4 years stock levels have been maintained largely through 'buy backs' rather than new build projects.
+This results in the delivery of extra council housing stock but does not result in an overall increase in housing.
+It just moves existing properties from one tenure to another.
+Furthermore, new build projects have the advantage of increasing the overall supply of affordable housing stock, leaving excouncil housing houses in the private sector to provide relatively affordable market housing. - 4.4 The emphasis of future programmes will now be on new build projects which will add to the overall levels of housing stock.
+Less reliance will be placed on the purchase of ex-council homes, buy backs, and these should in future be restricted to only where there is a high need or specific requirement.

-5 FINANCIAL CONSIDERATIONS
+5 FINANCIAL CONSIDERATIONS/IMPLECATIONS

 - 5.1 This future strategy will require the appropriate funding to be available.
-While at the moment this is in place, future changes to Government Policy may have an impact on this. - 5.2 As mentioned in 4.2, this Council may have to sell our higher value Council Housing Stock when they become vacant or at least have a financial levy imposed on us.
-These options will impact on the Capital Programme, either through reduced revenue from the loss of rent or through a reduction in Capital resources.
-No allowance for this issue has been made in the appendices to this report as no financial details are currently available. - 5.3 Our Council Housing Rents have previously increased in line with the appropriate Retail or Consumer price indexes.
-Since 2016/17, in line with Government Policy, Rents have been reduced by 1% and this is due to continue for at least a further 3 years.
-This will reduce our current and predicted revenue streams. - 5.4 The programme of development and acquisitions is funded from various sources, one of which is Developers Contributions.
+While at the moment this is in place, future changes to Government policy may have an impact on this. - 5.2 Our council housing rents have previously increased in line with the appropriate retail or consumer price indexes.
+Since 2016/17, in line with Government policy, rents have been reduced by 1% and this is due to continue for at least a further 3 years.
+This will reduce our current and predicted revenue streams. - 5.3 The programme of development and acquisitions is funded from various sources, one of which is developer's contributions.
 These are negotiated as part of the planning application process and implement Policy CS15: Affordable Housing contribution requirements from developments, in the adopted Local Plan Core Strategy.
-Recent changes in national planning policies now preclude the Council from seeking affordable housing from sites of 10 or fewer dwellings.
-This and other changes to planning policies are likely to result in a decrease in funding available from this source in the future.

-- 5.5 As part of the new Council Housing Finance Regime we borrowed £142.7m with our intention to payback £4.1m of the loan each year from HRA revenue resources, commencing 2017/18.
-This still remains our aim assuming that suitable funding continues to be in place. - 5.6 An option to increase our Rents from Social to Affordable rents is a further consideration.
+Recent changes in national planning policies now preclude the Council from seeking affordable housing contributions from sites of 10 or fewer dwellings.
+This and other changes to planning policies are likely to result in a decrease in funding available from this source in the future. - 5.4 As part of the new Council Housing Finance Regime we borrowed £142.7m with the intention to paying back £4.1m of the loan each year from HRA revenue resources, commencing 2017/18.
+This still remains our aim, assuming that suitable funding continues to be in place. - 5.5 An option to increase our rents from social to affordable rents is a further consideration.
 This could be done with new properties and properties when they become vacant.
-This should increase our revenue but we need to be mindful whether our customers that we are Housing can actually afford these increased rents.
-Additionally, changes in Government Policy, namely "Pay to Stay" could have an impact on this and our future allocation policy.
+This should increase our revenue but we need to be mindful whether our customers that we are housing can actually afford these increased rents.
+Additionally, changes in Government policy, namely "Pay to Stay", could have an impact on this and our future allocation policy.

-6 CURRENT & FUTURE PROJECTS BEING WORKED ON THAT WILL ADD TO OUR EXISTING HOUSING STOCK
+6 CURRENT AND FUTURE PROJECTS BEING WORKED ON THAT WILL ADD TO OUR EXISTING HOUSING STOCK